Taking pets abroad

 - Your pet must be vaccinated against rabies (information in Dutch).

-For some countries you may need additional health certificates, an import licence and/or third-party liability insurance for your pet.
+Some countries may require additional certificates, an import licence and/or third-party liability insurance for your pet.
 There may also be rules for transporting pets and for leashing and muzzling dogs.
-In some countries certain dog breeds are banned, for example in the United Kingdom and parts of Switzerland.
+Certain dog breeds are banned in some countries.

-You can find the requirements for each country on the LICG website (information in Dutch).
+You can find the requirements for many countries (in Dutch) on the website of the National Pet Information Centre (LICG).

 Additional certificates